stancl/tenancy-docs/source/docs/v3/encrypt-attributes.blade.md

 # Encrypt Tenant Username And Password {#encrypt-username-password}

-When resolving the tenant's database configuration, this package is using the values in the `data` column stored as `tenancy_db_username` and `tenancy_db_password` to create the values used in the db config as `username` and `password`, respectively.
-So the Tenancy package is looking in the [Virtual Column](https://github.com/archtechx/virtualcolumn) for `tenancy_db_username` and `tenancy_db_password`.
+When resolving the tenant's database configuration, this package uses the values in the `data` column stored as `tenancy_db_username` and `tenancy_db_password` to create the values used in the DB config as `username` and `password`, respectively.
+So the Tenancy package looks in the [Virtual Column](https://github.com/archtechx/virtualcolumn) for `tenancy_db_username` and `tenancy_db_password`.

-The package provides a place in the migrations for your own custom columns and a method to tell the model that it should be looking for the data in an actual database column instead of the virtual column.
+The package provides a place in the migrations for your own custom columns and a method to tell the model that it should look for the data in an actual database column instead of the virtual column.

 This means, we can do this: